amplience/dc-extension-ai-image-caption/README.md

 ### Assign the extension to schema

-To use the extension, you simply need to add an image field and a string field, which represents the caption, to your content type schema.
+To use the alt text extension, simply associate it with an image field and a string field (that represents the caption) in your content type schema.

-The string field should be configured to use the extension along with an `image` param, which informs the extension which image property it should be linked to.
+The string field should be configured to use the `ui:extension` keyword, and use the name that was used to register the extension.
+An image param must be included to inform the extension which image property it should be linked to.

 The `image` param should be a valid [JSON pointer](https://datatracker.ietf.org/doc/html/rfc6901).